 After a 2011-12 season that involved some struggles, the 2012-13 season brought much more success.
 The Bobcats started off the year going on a seven-game winning streak.
 Smith’s squad ended the year with an over all record of 12-14 and 8-11 in the PBC.

-The 2013-14 season saw even more success concluding with an over all record of 18-11 and 9-10 in the PBC.
-The team made it to the PBC tournament championship game where they fell just short of a victory to Columbus State University.
-They also received the PBC Team Sportsmanship award.
+The 2013-14 season saw even more improvement, concluding with an overall record of 18-11 and 9-10 in the PBC.
+The team made it to the PBC Tournament championship game where they fell just short of a victory to Columbus State University.
+They also received the PBC Team Sportsmanship Award.

-In his four seasons, Smith has produced six All-PBC Team selections, and the second All-American in program history in Chimere Jordan.
-The Bobcats also picked up their first Academic All-American honor in program history in 2012-13 for Shanteona Keys.
+In his six seasons, Smith has produced nine All-PBC Team selections, and the second All-American in program history in Chimere Jordan.
+The Bobcats also picked up their first two Academic All-American honors in program history, both for Shanteona Keys.

 He then joined the coaching ranks, first as a student assistant for men’s basketball in 2003-04.
 He then continued on as a graduate assistant coach for two seasons from 2004-06.
 Smith moved to the women’s side the next season in 2006-07 as the assistant coach and has worked with Bobcat women’s basketball program since.